 In addition, many campuses, like UMB, are part of a wi-fi network called Eduroam, which means you can get online at any participating campus.

 Check your class syllabus for information regarding contacting your instructor.
-Don't hesitate to use the phone to call them.
+Don't hesitate to call them on the phone.
 Need a faculty phone number?
 Here are some places to check:

 Office.com - log in with your @umaryland email address, UMID, password and DUO.
 Locate or compose an email to your instructor, click on their email address: you can then see their telephone and other contact info.